Service Host Local System High CPU, Disk or Memory Usage

 Linked issue: Windows Font Cache Service Failed to Start and High CPU

-To identify the service causing the issue, you need to expand the Service Host Local System process in Task Manager and look at the name of each individual service that is causing high resource usage.
-Alternatively, you can identify the problem service by right-clicking the high CPU usage svchost.exe process and selecting Go to service(s).
+To figure out the service that is causing the issue, you need to expand the Service Host Local System process in the Task Manager and look at the name of each individual service that is using high amount of resources.
+Alternatively, you can also right-click the high CPU usage svchost.exe process and select Go to service(s).

-Once you have identified the service, you can search its name online to determine if it is safe to disable it.
+Once you find the problem service, you can search its name online to decide if you can disable it without causing other issues.

-It is important to note that disabling some services can cause issues with your computer’s functionality.
-Therefore, before disabling a service, you should research it online to determine whether it is safe to disable or not.
-In some cases, disabling a service may not be the best solution, and you may need to consider alternative fixes.
+To determine if you can actually disable a service safely, you should research it online first.
+In many cases, disabling a service is not really the best solution, and you may need to consider alternative fixes.

 Run DISM repair tool